Physics beyond the Standard Model: Loop quantum gravity

 Theories of quantum gravity such as loop quantum gravity and others are thought by some to be promising candidates to the mathematical unification of quantum field theory and general relativity, requiring less drastic changes to existing theories.
 However recent work places stringent limits on the putative effects of quantum gravity on the speed of light, and disfavours some current models of quantum gravity.

 String theory

 Extensions, revisions, replacements, and reorganizations of the Standard Model exist in attempt to correct for these and other issues.
 String theory is one such reinvention, and many theoretical physicists think that such theories are the next theoretical step toward a true Theory of Everything.

 Among the numerous variants of string theory, M-theory, whose mathematical existence was first proposed at a String Conference in 1995 by Edward Witten, is believed by many to be a proper "ToE" candidate, notably by physicists Brian Greene and Stephen Hawking.
 Though a full mathematical description is not yet known, solutions to the theory exist for specific cases.
 Recent works have also proposed alternate string models, some of which lack the various harder-to-test features of M-theory (e.g. the existence of Calabi–Yau manifolds, many extra dimensions, etc.) including works by well-published physicists such as Lisa Randall.

+Unified Gravity

+Unified Gravity treats gravity as a gauge field from a set of compact U(1) symmetries in an extended spinor space.
+This allows creating a Lagrangian that contains all known fundamental interactions of nature.